nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func Owner(containerID []byte) []byte
 ```

-Owner method returns 25 byte Owner ID of the container\.
+Owner method returns a 25 byte Owner ID of the container\.

-If a container doesn't exist it panics with NotFoundError\.
+If the container doesn't exist\, it panics with NotFoundError\.

 ##### Put